sajox/snurr/docs/documentation.md

 ### Inclusive gateway

 An inclusive gateway can select one or many flows named after the outgoing sequence flow.
-A default flow should always be available.
+A default flow should always be available in the BPMN diagram.
 Do not forget to merge the flows using a converging gateway.

-One or more flows is returned and processed.
-Inclusive gateway should always have a default flow in the BPMN diagram.
+Only balanced gateway construction supported.
+See `Not Supported` section.

 #### One flow